 Foce, Brignole and Carignano

 The Foce district is located exactly where the Bisagno torrent flows into the sea.
 It is the Genoese area that changed the most during the 20th century.
 The urban expansion of the small fishermen village towards the shipyards transformed it into an elegant residential area, located not far away from the Brignole Railway Station.
-Behind Brignole, do not forget to visit Borgo Incrociati, with its antique shops e typical trattorias: it is like travelling back in time in the middle of the modern city.

 The Foce is a large flat area and hosts the Trade Fair Centre located over the sea, which was built in the Fifties.

 Corso Torino can be considered the "main street" of the District, with its elegant Liberty palaces, but Piazza Rossetti is its “parlor” with the peculiar residential complex in rationalistic style designed by architect Luigi Carlo Daneri in 1933, once the city “lazzareto” could be found in this area.

 To the east you can find the Genoese promenade: Corso Italia, which elegantly winds along the seafront.
 From the Foce you can also take the panoramic Sopraelevata, an elevated major road that leads to the west area of the city, that passes above the old city and the port.
 If you come to Genoa by car, take the Sopraelevata, the view over the Porto Antico and the old city has an incomparable charm.